wamwiki/wamwiki.github.io/content/en/docs/_index.md

 ---

 {{% pageinfo %}}
-This is a quick reference guide to fit and interpret animal models.
+This website is under construction.
+If you want to learn how to fit and interpret animal models, we can recommend this tutorial [https://juliengamartin.github.io/wam_tuto/](https://juliengamartin.github.io/wam_tuto/)
 {{% /pageinfo %}}

 Animal models can be fitted by a variety of software.
 Currently we present only workflows using the statistical software [R](https://cran.r-project.org/) using a few specialised packages widely used by the community of wild animal quantitative geneticists: MCMCglmm, ASReml-R, brms, Stan.